Haven't given myself enough credit despite six hundreds but don't care what people say: Kohli | Sports-Games

 - India

-Virat Kohli feels that he has put himself under so much stress that he doesn't give himself enough credit for scoring six IPL hundreds but at the same time, he couldn't care less about people pointing fingers at his strike-rate.
-Kohli smashed his way to 100 off 63 balls in a perfect chase as RCB kept itself in play-off contention chasing a target of 187 against wooden spooners Sunrisers Hyderabad.
+Virat Kohli feels feels that he doesn't give himself enough credit for scoring as many six IPL hundreds as he couldn't care less about critics, who are always pointing fingers at his middling strike-rate.
+Kohli smashed his way to 100 off 63 balls in a perfect chase as RCB kept itself in play-off contention after chasing a target of 187 against wooden spooners Sunrisers Hyderabad.
 Kohli and skipper Faf du Plessis (71) added 172 for the opening stand as RCB won by eight wickets.

 ''I never look at past numbers.
 I put myself under so much stress already.
 This is my sixth IPL hundred.
 I don't give myself enough credit sometimes despite playing impact knocks.
 (So) I don't care what anyone says on the outside.
 Because that is their opinion,'' said Kohli at the post match presentation, when asked about his not so great record against SRH.